jamalcwoods/WordCloudBot/README.md

 ![N|Solid](https://github.com/Darkspine77/WordCloudBot/blob/master/WordCloudBot_icon.png)

-Word Cloud Bot is a super simple discord bot that listens to channels, keeping note of words used by users and can then create word clouds using the command !wordcloud
+Word Cloud Bot is a super simple discord bot that listens to channels, keeping note of words used by users and can then create word clouds using the command cl!

 Commands include
   - cl!